microsoft/service-fabric-observer/foextlib.md

 ## FabricObserver Extensibility Library 3.2.7
-#### This library requires SF Runtime >= 9.0 (SDK 6.0.1017 at least) and targets .NET 6.

-This .NET 6 library is for building FabricObserver plugins, which are custom observers that extend FabricObserver's capabilities to match your needs.
-Each plugin is managed like a first class observer.
+FabricObserver.Extensibility is a .NET 6 library for building custom observers that extend FabricObserver's capabilities to match your needs.
+A custom observer is managed just like a built-in observer.

-### How to implement an observer plugin using FO's extensibility model
+### How to implement an observer using FO's extensibility model

 1. Create a new .NET core library project.
 You should target net6.0 in your csproj because that is the target net SDK version that FabricObserver is built for.